Harmonisation of materials and products in contact with drinking water in Europe

 This approach would ensure that the same safety standards apply to all European consumers and ensure that all products, whether or not they fall within the scope of the CPR, are covered by harmonised hygienic regulations.

 - ensure that the ultimate objective of EU drinking water policy is the development of a fully harmonised regulatory framework for materials and products in contact with drinking water.
-The Commission is invited to assess progress in harmonising hygiene rules for drinking water applications and to take appropriate measures such as a proposal for a new Regulation.

 - ensure coherence between the Drinking Water Directive and the Construction Products Regulation (CPR).
 This requires that the harmonised standards developed under the CPR provide a reference to the legally binding measures developed by the Commission under the DWD.
 This would allow products that come into contact with drinking water and meet the EU-wide hygiene requirements of the DWD to be marketed throughout the EU.